Rust and Linux Kernel ABI Stability: A Technical Deep Dive

 These ioctls are directly exposed to userspace - the same ABI as C drivers.

-Real Example: Android Binder Userspace Protocol
+Reference Example: Android Binder Userspace Protocol

 use kernel::{